Humphrey Gilbert: Legacy

 an interesting psychological case, with the symptoms of disturbed personality that often go with men of mark, not at all the simple Elizabethan seaman of Froude's Victorian view.
 He was passionate and impulsive, a nature liable to violence and cruelty – as came out in his savage repression of rebels in Ireland – but also intellectual and visionary, a questing and original mind, with the personal magnetism that went with it.
 People were apt to be both attracted and repelled by him, to follow his leadership and yet be mistrustful of him.

 He was outstanding for his initiative and originality, if not for his successes, but it was in his efforts at colonisation that he had the most influence.
 In Ireland, Ulster and Munster were forcibly colonised by the English, and the American venture did eventually flourish.
 The formality of his annexation of Newfoundland eventually achieved reality in 1610.
 Perhaps of more significance was the issuance of a royal charter to Raleigh in 1584, based in part from Gilbert's earlier patent; with this backing, he undertook the Roanoke expeditions, the first sustained attempt by the English crown to establish colonies in North America.

 Gilbert was the father of Ralegh Gilbert, who was to become second in command of the failed Popham Colony in Maine.
 Gilbert Sound near Greenland was named after him by John Davis.

-Certain contemporaries speculated that he was a pederast, with one remarking that the only way to soothe his temper was to send a boy to him.
+Certain contemporaries speculated that he was a pederast.
+Sir Thomas Smith remarked that the only way to soothe his temper was to send a boy to him.